-Juju is a single binary executable that is published and supported on multiple operating systems and CPU architectures.
+The Juju client is a single binary executable that is published and supported on multiple operating systems and CPU architectures.
 Find the instructions for installing Juju on your preferred operating system below.

 The Juju client can be extended with plugins.